How does self-service password reset writeback work in Azure Active Directory?

 - Enforcement of on-premises Active Directory Domain Services (AD DS) password policies: When a user resets their password, it's checked to ensure it meets your on-premises AD DS policy before committing it to that directory.
 This review includes checking the history, complexity, age, password filters, and any other password restrictions that you define in AD DS.

 - Zero-delay feedback: Password writeback is a synchronous operation.
 Users are notified immediately if their password doesn't meet the policy or can't be reset or changed for any reason.

 - Supports password changes from the access panel and Microsoft 365: When federated or password hash synchronized users come to change their expired or non-expired passwords, those passwords are written back to AD DS.

 - Supports password writeback when an admin resets them from the Azure portal: When an admin resets a user's password in the Azure portal, if that user is federated or password hash synchronized, the password is written back to on-premises.
 This functionality is currently not supported in the Office admin portal.

 - Doesn't require any inbound firewall rules: Password writeback uses an Azure Service Bus relay as an underlying communication channel.
 All communication is outbound over port 443.

 - Supports side-by-side domain-level deployment using Azure AD Connect or cloud sync to target different sets of users depending on their needs, including users who are in disconnected domains.

-Administrator accounts that exist within protected groups in on-premises AD can be used with password writeback.
-Administrators can change their password in the cloud but can't reset a forgotten password.
+The on-premises service account that handles password write-back requests cannot change the passwords for users that belong to protected groups.
+Administrators can change their password in the cloud but they cannot use password write-back to reset a forgotten password for their on-premises user.
 For more information about protected groups, see Protected accounts and groups in AD DS.